 Pupils celebrate what they have learnt.
-They take part in a fun competition and produce a piece of artwork or writing for the chance to win up to £50 worth of Amazon vouchers, a goody bag and much more!
-How will their entry showcase the variety of roles in the NHS, and the 1.3 million men and women working for the NHS every day?
+They take part in a fun competition and produce a piece of artwork or writing for the chance to win up to £50 worth of Amazon vouchers, a goody bag and their entry displayed in public!
+How will their entry showcase the variety of roles in the NHS, and the 1.4 million men and women working for the NHS every day?